Bicovariograms and Euler characteristic of random fields excursions: Introduction

 As an integer-valued quantity, the \EC~can be easily measured and used in many estimation and modelisation procedures.
 It is an important indicator of the porosity of a random media \cite{AMMS,Hil02, SWRS}, it is used in brain imagery \cite{KilFri,TayWor}, astronomy, \cite{Mar15,Mel90,Schmalzing}, and many other disciplines.
 See also \cite{ABBSW} for a general review of applied algebraic topology.

 Most of the available works on random fields use the results gathered in the celebrated monograph \cite{AdlTay07}, or similar variants.
-In this case, theoretical computations of the \EC~emanate from Morse theory, where the focus is on the local extrema of the underlying field \cite{AufBen13}, instead of the set itself.
+In this case, theoretical computations of the \EC~emanate from Morse theory, where the focus is on the local extrema of the underlying field instead of the set itself.
 For the theory to be applicable, the functions must be $\C^{2}$ and satisfy the Morse hypotheses, which conveys some restrictions on the set itself.

-The expected Euler characteristic also turned out to be a widely used approximation of the distribution function of the maximum of a Morse random field, and attracted much interest in this direction, see \cite{AdlSam,AzaWsc,TayWor}.
+The expected Euler characteristic also turned out to be a widely used approximation of the distribution function of the maximum of a Morse random field, and attracted much interest in this direction, see \cite{AdlSam, AufBen13,AzaWsc,TayWor}.
 Indeed, for large $r>0$, a well-behaved field rarely exceeds $r$, and if it does, it is likely to have a single highest peak, which yields that the level set of $f$ at level $r$, when not empty, is most often simply connected, and has Euler characteristic $1$.
-In this fashion, $\E \chi (\{f\geqslant r\})\approx\P(\sup f\geqslant r)$, which provides an additional motivation to compute the mean \EC~of random fields.
+Thereby, $\E \chi (\{f\geqslant r\})\approx\P(\sup f\geqslant r)$, which provides an additional motivation to compute the mean \EC~of random fields.

 Even though \cite{AST} provides an asymptotic expression for some classes of infinitely divisible fields, most of the tractable formulae concern Gaussian fields.
-One of the ambition of this paper is to provide a formula that is tractable in a rather general setting, and also works in the Gaussian realm.
+One of the ambitions of this paper is to provide a formula that is tractable in a rather general setting, and also works in the Gaussian realm.
+There seems to be no particular obstacle to extend these ideas to higher dimensions in a future work.